episodehunter/episodehunter-old/README.md

-## Logger for Episodehunter
+# Logger for Episodehunter

-This is a simple logger module for the Episode Hunter project.
-The reason to have a separate module for the log methods is to handle dependency easier and to have a standardize way of handling logs.
+> Logger for episodehunter.tv

+This is part of an ongoing project to rewrite episodehunter.tv to an node.js project.
+Parallel to this project, there is an ongoing project to rewrite the front end part of episodehunter [here](https://github.com/tjoskar/episodehunter.tv)

 ### Methods